 In December most turkeys are approaching the same size, except for some late in the season hatched chicks.
-Documented turkey nests with incubating eggs have been found late as mid-August.
-Over the years, on three occasions I have found broods of flightless poults at the end of August.
+Documented turkey nests with incubating eggs have been located as late as mid-August.
+Over the years, on three occasions, I have discovered broods of flightless poults at the end of August.

 Other interesting observations from the hen.